USRSE/usrse.github.io/_events/2022/2022-11-steering-committee-nomination-workshop.md

 Are you interested in running for steering committee?
 Come to this informal informative workshop where we will...

-- explain the nomination process and the responsibilities that come with the role
+- discuss the responsibilities that come with the role

+- explain the nomination process

 - help you generate ideas for the nomination prompts and combat imposter syndrome, especially in the case that you have a unique background